Convert Photos to PDF

 Frequently asked questions

-Yes.
-JPEG photos are embedded as-is with no re-compression.
-PNG and WebP images are embedded at full quality.
+- JPEG photos are embedded as-is with no re-compression, and PNG photos are embedded losslessly.
+WebP photos are converted to high-quality JPEG before embedding because the PDF format cannot store WebP directly.
 Each page is sized to match the photo dimensions exactly.